 Let’s go over supplies first.
 You will need to design how many tiers you want your dress to be.
 In this tutorial I am making a 3 tiered gown.
 You can make a two tiered gown or even one if you like.

-- Dress templates (click here for the set of 8 or here for your freebie version)
+- Dress templates (click here for the set of 8 or find the freebie dress template just below!

 - Giant flower templates for the dress’ skirt (view all templates or check out the paper dress starter kit)

 - Scissors and/or cutting machine (Cricut Explore Air 2 Machine)

 - Embellishments that fit your theme (sticker rhinestones, ribbon, tulle, small paper flowers, etc.)

 - 65-pound cardstock